 Killam Library has access to over two hundred online databases, and over fifty of them feature full-text and full-image journal articles.
-These databases are arranged on the library Web page by subject.
-For most topics, a good place to start is the General page.
+These databases are arranged on the Killam Library Research Guides by subject.

 For journal articles in a particular subject area, try the subject page for that subject area.

 If your instructor has told you to use only articles from scholarly, professional, or scientific journals, look for the phrase "peer-reviewed" on the search screen of whatever database you select.
 There will generally be a checkbox on which you can click to limit your search results to peer-reviewed journals, which is generally what instructors want when they specify scholarly, professional, or scientific journals.